Simpson rallies for Phoenix Open playoff win over Finau - France 24

 Finau had bounced back from a bogey at the eighth with an 18-foot birdie at the 12th and added another birdie at the 13th despite missing the fairway.

-But the American, who fired a nine-under 62 on Saturday, wouldn't find another birdie and settled for a one-under par 70.
+But the American, who fired a nine-under 62 on Saturday to take the 54-hole, wouldn't find another birdie and settled for a one-under par 70.

+"Hats off to Webb," Finau said.
+"A couple birdies coming home and if you're going to get beat that's how it should happen.

+"I definitely didn't give him the tournament.
+He took the lead from me early and I got it late, but unfortunately it's how the cookie crumbles today."

 Simpson's chances of stealing the victory looked slim after he found the water at the 15th and bogeyed to fall two adrift.